 Well, you’re probably in debt.
 No, I’m not talking about money problems.
 Although this is a common issue amongst insomniacs.
 No, I’m talking about sleep debt.
 Yes, it’s an actual thing.
 And now you’re probably wondering what is sleep debt and how to get rid of it.
 Well, hopefully this article can help bring clarity to the issue and give you the pointers you need to start sleeping smarter.

 Everyone is different.
 I know some adults who function perfectly fine on less than five hours of sleep each night.
 But I bet the effects show on the inside.
 Poor rest makes for some serious health issues.

 Children and young adults need much more sleep than that of a regular adult.
 They’re still growing and their bodies are going through major changes.
 More rest is a given.
 According to The Sleep Foundation, most adolescents need anywhere from 8-10 hours of snoozing each night in order to perform well during the day.

 As for a standard grownup, the range is only 7-8 hours.
 This is more than manageable, but more and more adults are skipping hours, staying up late and waking up early.
 The more this continues, the more in debt we become to sleep.

-For in-depth information check our How Much Sleep Do You Need article.
+For in-depth information, check out How Much Sleep Do You Need.